 For meals, we offer shared weekday dinners, basic healthy breakfasts, and shared prep/cleanup.

 Other meals self-provided while you are off exploring.
-You provide your own lunch (there are often leftovers and you have a small kitchen).
+You provide your own lunch (you have a small kitchen).
 We eat healthy, in-season, with lots of plants and grains and occasional meats.
 We are omnivores, but don't each much meat and often cook vegetable-centered ways.
 On weekends, we make more elaborate breakfasts and dinners.
 And cakes.
 We love cakes.
 Overall, we eat pretty darn good.
 During the spring, summer and fall, we have tons of fruit to eat.
+If you have a very specific dietary need, you may need to provide a few things to help us out; we will happily switch things out but may not have core pantry items to meet your needs.

 We ask every Workawayer to leave their accommodation clean and ready for the next guest.